nacholupi/prouni-maps/README.md

 - Writer: with this permission can only add new projects.

 ## Most interesting topics within the repository
-- Integration with Google's OAuth2using PassportJs library
+- Integration with Google's OAuth2 using PassportJs library
 - Integration with Google Maps:
--- Places API
+- - Places API
--- Maps Static API
+- - Maps Static API
--- Maps JavaScript API
+- - Maps JavaScript API

 ## Development server